Fast View Synthesis of Casual Videos with Soup-of-Planes: Experimental Results

+We compare both per-scene training and rendering speed in Table~\ref{tbl:speed} along with the overall LPIPS scores on the NVIDIA dataset~\cite{yoon2020nvidia} with two protocols~\cite{gao2021dynerf,dynibar}.
+Notably, most methods require SfM preprocessing to derive camera poses and/or video depth.
+Such preprocessing, including COLMAP~\cite{colmap} and video depth and pose estimation methods~\cite{zhang2021consistent,robustcvd,casualsam} may require 0.5 to over 3 hours of computation.
+Therefore, our speed comparison primarily focuses on the main training process of scene representation and the rendering time during inference.

-We compare both per-scene training and rendering speed in Table~\ref{tbl:speed} along with the overall LPIPS scores in Table~\ref{tbl:nvidia_12}.
-NeRF-based methods~\cite{nsff,gao2021dynerf,robustdynrf} usually require multiple GPUs and/or over one day for the per-video optimization.
-While some recent studies~\cite{busching2023flowibr,tian2023mononerf} attempt to develop a generalized NeRF-based approach, there is still a quality gap to the per-video optimization methods, and their rendering speed is still slow.
-In contrast, explicit representations, such as our method and 4D-GS~\cite{wu4dgaussians}, can train and render fast.
-Our method has a similar rendering speed but is faster to optimize than 4D-GS.
-In summary, our method can generate novel views with comparable quality to NeRF-based methods while being much faster to train and render (both \textgreater100\texttimes\ faster than~\cite{robustdynrf,dynibar}).
+NeRF-based methods~\cite{nsff,gao2021dynerf,robustdynrf} usually demand multiple GPUs and/or more than a day for per-video optimization.
+While some recent studies~\cite{busching2023flowibr,tian2023mononerf,zhao2024pgdvs} attempt to develop a generalized NeRF-based approach, there still exists a quality gap compared to per-video optimization methods, and their rendering speed is still slow.
+RoDynRF~\cite{robustdynrf}, although capable of operating without SfM preprocessing, reports an LPIPS score of 0.065 when using COLMAP preprocessing for equitable comparison, whereas the score without COLMAP stands at 0.079.
+Notably, their main training time is still 37 times longer than our entire process, including preprocessing (0.5 hr) and our main training process (0.25 hrs).

+In contrast to NeRF approaches, explicit representations, such as our method and 4D-GS~\cite{wu4dgaussians}, can train and render fast.
+Our method has a similar rendering speed but is faster to optimize than 4D-GS since it trains a deformable MLP.
+In summary, our method can generate novel views comparable to NeRF methods while being markedly faster to train and render (\textgreater100\texttimes\ faster than~\cite{dynibar}).